Echo word

-Echo word is a linguistic term that refers to a particular kind of reduplication which is a widespread areal feature in the languages of South Asia.
+An echo word, in linguistics, is a form of reduplication as a widespread areal feature in the languages of South Asia.
 Echo words are characterized by reduplication of a complete word or phrase, with the initial segment or syllable of the reduplicant being overwritten by a fixed segment or syllable.
 In most languages in which this phenomenon is present, echo words serve to express a meaning of "... and such; and things like that."
 In some cases the echo word may express a depreciative meaning as well.

 Echo word usage is almost exclusively a feature of colloquial spoken speech.
 It is avoided in formal speech and writing in all languages.